May 2012 Draft Page 1 of 5

 scientific inquiry and engineering design.
 Thus the framework seeks to illustrate how

-knowledge and practice must be intertwined in designing learning experiences in K12
+knowledge and practice must be intertwined in designing learning experiences in K–12

 science education.”2